esech19/esech19/README.md

 ### Hi there 👋
-I'm Elijah, a M.S. student in Mechanical Engineering student at UCSD.
+I'm Elijah, an M.S. student in Mechanical Engineering at UCSD.

 I recently graduated with my B.S. in Mechanical Engineering from Carnegie Mellon University.
 My interests involve controls/system identification, aerospace, and robotics.